matthiasmullie/cauditor/README.md

 ## listeners/*

-After analyzing commits, the result will be passed off to these files, who can then further process that data.
+Upon receiving metrics, the result will be passed off to these files, who can then further process that data.

+* `filesystem.py` will store the metrics json file on disk
-* `store_file.py` will store the result to a json file
+* `aws.py` will store the metrics json file on S3
-* `store_db.py` will record the commit in DB along with metric differences between commits
+* `db.py` will record the commit in DB

 ## templates/*